guergabo/TravelCrawl/README.md

 ### About The Project
 ______________________________
-A web application to retrieve travel fare information scraped from the web.
+A meta search web application to retrieve travel fare information scraped from the web.

 ### Structure
 ______________________________